 AI Technologies and Their Use in Fintech

-AI technology includes tools that are used in different areas and perform different functions.
+AI technology includes tools used in different areas and performs different functions.
 Among them are Machine Learning, Deep Learning, Video Analytics, Natural Language Processing, Computer Vision, and Augmented Analytics.

-Depending on the purpose, environment and technology stack, one or the other technology may be applied in the financial sector.
-For instance, computer vision can be used to provide clients biometric security and/or data classification for employees.
-Natural Language Processing (NLP) offers virtual assistants and chatbots for both customers and workforce.
+Depending on the purpose, environment, and technology stack, one or the other technology may be applied in the financial sector.
+For instance, computer vision can provide clients with biometric security and data classification for employees.
+Natural Language Processing (NLP) offers virtual assistants and chatbots for customers and the workforce.
 Below is a brief overview of technologies and their applications in finance.

 According to Autonomous Research, by 2030, AI technologies will allow financial institutions to reduce their operational costs by 22%.